QuangNg14/TechBlog/source/_posts/MyProject.md

 ---
 title: Quang Nguyen's Portfolio
 catalog: true
-date: 2021-08-17 19:21:45
+date: 2022-07-13 19:21:45
 header-img: "Webp.net-resizeimage-2.png"
 tags:
 readtime:
 ---

 My name is Quang Nguyen.
-I am currently a sophomore majoring Computer Science in Rice University.
+I am currently a rising junior majoring Computer Science in Rice University.
+I have just finished my SWE summer internship at Meta in the Menlo Park office.
 I have experiences in fullstack developement in both web and mobile.
 I developed software and applications in a variety of fields from medical and health to stock market data.
 Welcome to my portfolio !

+## Stars on Reels - Facebook Reels

+- **When**: May 2022 - Jul 2022
+- **Where**: You guys can check out this new feature by opening any Facebook Reels on the Web!
+- **What is this project**: This is my intern project at Meta this summer.
+I created unified interface buttons and real-time transaction for Stars (creator's appreciation) in Facebook Reels.
+I have just launched this feature and hopefully you guys can experience this amazing new features!

+{% asset_img stars_image_1.png %}
+{% asset_img stars_image_2.png %}
+{% asset_img stars_image_3.png %}

 ## Hatch - Rice University Course Planner

-- **When**: May 2021 - Present
+- **When**: Apr 2021 - Present
-- **Where**: You guys can check out this product for Rice Apps [here](http://hatch.riceapps.org/schedule).
+- **Where**: You guys can check out this product for Rice Apps (if you are Rice students) [here](http://hatch.riceapps.org/schedule).
 I also wrote a post about this experience remember to check it out.
 - **What is this project**: Hatch is a course scheduler for Rice University and it has been used for over 2 years by the students.
 However, we want to take a step further and improve Hatch.
 Thus, we added Degree Planner which allow students to schedule their 4 year degree plan with ease.
-We plan to launch this soon
+Also, we added course evaluations which help students to quickly see the evaluation for a course.

-{% asset_img hatch.png %}
+{% asset_img hatch_new_image.png %}

 ## Dashboard: Track your training - Mobile Application